viniciusbo/hapi-suricate/README.md

 # Hapi Suricate

-Simple and flexible Hapi route REST handlers for your Mongoose models.
+Simple and flexible REST route handlers for your Mongoose models.

 ```javascript
 var handler = new Suricate(MongooseModel);